- What are payment terms?

 Late fees are penalty charges applied when customers exceed agreed payment terms.
 Clearly communicate fee structures in contracts and invoices, then enforce them consistently to maintain their effectiveness.

-A web design company charges 1.5% monthly late fees on overdue balances.
-When a client pays 15 days late, that client receives a follow-up invoice showing the original amount plus the calculated late fee.
+Example: A web design company charges 1.5% monthly late fees on overdue balances.
+When a client pays 15 days late, that client receives a follow-up showing the original amount plus the calculated late fee on the invoice.

 Other types of payment terms